Creating Video Assignments

 • Once you finish adding your questions, you can make the following changes:

-• You can reorder them by clicking the hamburger icon next to a question and dragging it to a different location
+• You can reorder questions by clicking the ‘drag’ icon next to a question and moving it to a different location.

 • You can delete a question by clicking the trash can icon next to it.